The Best Bank Accounts for Kids 2025

 People's Choice Young Saver

-The People's Choice Young Saver account is another one of the best bank accounts for kids in 2024.
+The People's Choice Young Saver account is another one of the best bank accounts for kids in 2025.

 There's no need to worry about minimum opening deposits or monthly fees, and you can enjoy competitive interest rates and even earn bonus interest when you make regular deposits without withdrawals.
-Plus, you'll have 24/7 access through our convenient Mobile Banking App and Internet Banking.
+Plus, you'll have 24/7 access through their convenient Mobile Banking App and Internet Banking.
 It's the perfect way for young savers to start growing their money!

 This account has an interest rate of 0.10% p.a.—but if you deposit a minimum of $5 and make no withdrawals in any month, you can earn bonus interest to the tune of 5.05% p.a.
 Talk about an incentive!